Kmeakin/walrus-report/src/30-implementation.md

 \draw[->] (CallExpr) -- (IntLit1);
 \end{tikzpicture}

+TODO: explain how to read the type rules

 Then we traverse the HIR to produce a set of equality constraints:
 | Constraint                            | Rule applied
 |---------------------------------------|--------------